ZeroDarkHardy/stock-analysis/README.md

 ### Analysis of Original Code

 - Upon analysis of that subroutine (shown below), the runtime of the code suggested that refactoring the code would be benificial before applying the macro on a larger scale.
 While fully operational, the original code took well over 1 second to analyze only 12 stocks.
-If applied to thousands of stocks, the macro would take an annoying long time to run.
+If applied to thousands of stocks, the macro would take an annoyingly long time to run.

 ## Refactoring the Code